dintores/btg-lib/docs/index.md

 ## Principles

-Bitcoin Cash is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Bitcoin Cash network allows for highly resilient bitcoin cash infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin cash apps and services.
-Bch Lib provides a reliable API for JavaScript apps that need to interface with Bitcoin Cash.
+Bitcoin Gold is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Bitcoin Gold network allows for highly resilient bitcoin gold infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin gold apps and services.
+Bch Lib provides a reliable API for JavaScript apps that need to interface with Bitcoin Gold.

 To get started, just `npm install bch` or `bower install bch`.